Chris Atkin: Hull Kingston Rovers (2017 - 2019)

 Atkin scored his first try for Hull Kingston Rovers on 2 April 2018, in a 44-6 Super League defeat against Wigan at the DW Stadium.

-Salford (2020 - present)
+Salford (2020 - 2025)

 In round 10 of the 2021 Super League season, Atkin kicked the winning field goal for Salford in their 9-8 victory over Huddersfield.

+In the 2022 Super League season, Atkin played 20 games for Salford including their semi-final loss against St Helens.
+In the 2023 Super League season, Atkins played 27 games for Salford as the club finished 7th on the table and missed the playoffs.